lspector/propeller/README.md

 `lein run -m <namespace>`, replacing `<namespace>` with the actual namespace that you will find at the top of the problem file.

-For example, you can run the simple-regression genetic programming problem with:
+For example, you can run the integer-regression genetic programming problem with:

 ```
-clj -M -m propeller.problems.simple-regression
+clj -M -m propeller.problems.integer-regression
 ```
 or

 ```
-lein run -m propeller.problems.simple-regression
+lein run -m propeller.problems.integer-regression
 ```

 Additional command-line arguments may